dmbarbour/glas/docs/GlasCLI.md

 ## Glas Shell

 A user configuration may define 'app.\*' at the toplevel namespace.
-In context of [notebook applications](GlasNotebooks.md) this may represent a live-coding projectional editor for the configuration file and its transitive dependencies.
-Users can run this application via `"glas --run .
+In context of [notebook applications](GlasNotebooks.md) this should represent a live-coding projectional editor for the configuration file and its transitive dependencies.
+Users can run this as a normal application via `"glas --run .
 Args To App"`.

-A community can extend this notebook application to serve as a root [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for a glas system.
-Instead of running individual glas applications within an OS, users can compose applications into this shell, treating it as an operating system of sorts.
+A community can feasibly extend this notebook application to serve as a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for a glas system.
+Instead of running individual glas applications within the OS, and occasionally managing OS configuration files, users can treat the glas system as one big live-coded environment composed of applications and configurations.
+This 'shell' application may support multiple user interfaces via CLI, HTTP, and GUI.

-In practice, we'll often want instanced shells, perhaps expressed as `"glas --shell ..."`, with users optionally naming an instanced shell for persistence.
-This can feasibly be implemented by copying or logically overlaying a configuration folder.
+In practice, we'll often favor instanced shells.
+Instancing might be implemented by copying or logically overlaying the configuration folder.
+A glas executable could have built-in support for instancing with `"glas --shell ..."`.

 ## Implementation Roadmap